AliAmouz/writeups/tryhackme/poster.md

 # poster writeup
-### platform : tryhackme
-### diffeculty : easy
-### author: Ali Amouz
-## machine overview
+## machine information
-this is an easy machine from tryhackme where we need to use metasploit auxialiries along with an exploit to get initial access ..
+this is an easy machine from tryhackme where we need to exploit a vulnerability in postgresql

 ## enumeration
 ### nmap